werbna/daily-coding-challenges/canvas-landing-pages/seb.md

     - As you complete challenges, frequently **add** and **commit** your changes to your local repository.
     - **Push** your updates to the GitHub repository regularly to save and share your progress.

+4. **Accessing Solution Code**:
+    - Solution code is available for reference.
+If you find yourself stuck, feel free to review these solutions.
+However, we strongly recommend trying to solve the challenges on your own first, as this is the best way to learn and improve your problem-solving skills.

+5. **Video Walkthroughs**:
+    - For some challenges, video walkthroughs are provided.
+These can be an excellent resource for understanding the problem-solving process and getting insights into different approaches.
+Use these videos to guide your learning, especially for more complex challenges.

 ## Coding Challenges